Event Planning Guide

 Identify channels for press releases, advertising, and invitations and develop timelines.
 Create posters, electronic and hard collateral, such as invitations.
 Use the Marketing and Communication department to help you to develop your ideas!
 Be sure to check out their website by going to www.plu.edu/marcom/or by clicking here.

-You can advertise in multiple campus locations such as campus calendar, daily flyer, table ads, Impact boards, the student newspaper, TV and Radio Stations.
+You can advertise in multiple campus locations such as campus calendar, table ads, Impact boards, the student newspaper, TV and Radio Stations.
 The best way to get the word out about your event is to advertise on as well as off campus.

 Marketing and Communications can print program(s), maps, session signage for inside of buildings, sandwich board signs, parking passes, name tags, sponsor signs, and other printed materials.